Chart Color Schemes

 Health performance in Blackwall is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Blackwall faces significant health challenges, as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are high among younger and older age cohorts alike.
+Blackwall faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is very high at approximately 55% of the total population (~1,087 people), compared to 59.9% across Greater Sydney.
-Mental health issues and arthritis are the most common medical conditions in the area, impacting 9.6% and 9.5% of residents respectively.
-However, 63.1% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 25.0% of residents aged 65 and over (490 people), which is higher than the 15.4% in Greater Sydney.
-National rankings for the area are broadly in line with the general population.
+The rate of private health cover is very high at approximately 55% of the total population (~1,087 people), compared to 59.9% across Greater Sydney.
+Mental health issues and arthritis were found to be the most common medical conditions in the area, impacting 9.6 and 9.5% of residents respectively.
+However, 63.1% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 25.3% of residents aged 65 and over (496 people), which is higher than the 15.4% in Greater Sydney.
+National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health